vurentjie/kra-gdk-pixbuf/README.md

 # GDK pixbuf loader module for Krita documents

-This program enables Krita image support in the default Gnome image viewer, [Eye of Gnome (eog)](https://wiki.gnome.org/Apps/EyeOfGnome).
+This module enables Krita image support in the default Gnome image viewer, [Eye of Gnome (eog)](https://wiki.gnome.org/Apps/EyeOfGnome).

 ![Screenshot](https://github.com/vurentjie/kra-gdk-pixbuf/blob/main/screenshot.png?raw=true)

 ## Building

-You can build and install the
+You can build and install the module with these steps:

 1. Install the dependencies (assuming you are using apt)
   ```sh